Unredacted JFK assassination files released, sending history buffs hunting for new clues

-DALLAS — (AP) — Previously classified documents related to the 1963 assassination of President John F. Kennedy were released Tuesday evening following an order by President Donald Trump shortly after he took office.
+DALLAS — (AP) — Unredacted documents related to the 1963 assassination of President John F. Kennedy were released Tuesday following an order by President Donald Trump shortly after he took office.

-More than 1,100 files consisting of over 31,000 pages were posted on the website of the U.S. National Archives and Records Administration.
+More than 1,100 files consisting of over 31,000 pages were posted on the U.S. National Archives and Records Administration's website in the evening.
 The vast majority of the National Archives' collection of over 6 million pages of records, photographs, motion pictures, sound recordings and artifacts related to the assassination have previously been released.

 Larry J. Sabato, director of the University of Virginia Center for Politics and author of “The Kennedy Half-Century,” said he had a team that started going through the documents but it may be some time before their full significance becomes clear.